In a time where shipping convenience expectations are high, Advanced Date Shopping can reduce errors and raise customer service success

 Contracted Pick Up, Transit, and Delivery Days: Each business will have a contract with carriers for which days they will pick up, drop off, and deliver packages for them.

-Importantly, with criterion including customer day/hour of choice, label creation time, trailer pull time and carrier contracted days, you can prevent external factors from getting in the way of you fulfilling your shipment promises.
-This results in money saved through close deliveries by using lower-cost carrier services or couriers with the peace of mind that the system will use express services in the event of a longer fulfillment time or longer distance.
-This then allows you to fulfill your customers’ expectations automatically.
+Most importantly, when considering customer day/hour of choice, label creation time, trailer pull time and carrier contracted days, external factors do not get in the way of fulfilling shipment promises.
+This results in money saved – for example, closer deliveries will use lower-cost carrier services or couriers with the peace of mind that the system will use express services in the event of a longer fulfillment time or longer distance.
+This allows you to fulfill your customers’ expectations automatically.

-What Rate Shopping Business Rule is right for me?
+What Rate Shopping Business Rule is right for my business?

-What Rate Shopping business rule should you use?
-Start with examining what you promised your customer.
+The first step in answering this question is to start with examining the delivery promise made to the customer.
 Do they have an expectation of a day, or a by a specific hour?
-In order to get the package to the customer by your promised time factors, such as contracted pickup, transit and delivery dates need to be considered.
-Dependent on the label creation time and the pull time, the software will run in the background to do the math and determine which carrier service will help you to deliver on your promise.
-It takes into account holidays, weekends and non-contracted dates all in the same algorithm.
+To get the package to the customer by the promised time, factors such as contracted pickup, transit and delivery dates need to be considered.
+Dependent on the label creation time and the pull time, the shipping software will process all these factors and determine which carrier service will ensure the shipment delivers on that promise.
+It considers holidays, weekends and non-contracted dates all in the same algorithm.

-Modern consumers are completely changing the way shopping and shipping is executed and what expectations and standards they are held to.
-Today’s shoppers are demanding fulfilled shipping promises, complete tracking capabilities and continuous positive customer service.
-Advanced Date Shopping, a tool only available through ProShip, is a great way to be sure that both the customer and the shipper have a positive and memorable shipping experience.
+Today’s shopping expectations are constantly evolving.
+And while external factors, like the pandemic, have had an effect, innovative shopping and shipping technology are helping to shape the expectations and standards for a positive CX.
+Modern shoppers are demanding fulfilled shipping promises, complete tracking capabilities and a seamless positive CX.
+Advanced Date Shopping, only available via ProShip multi-carrier shipping software, is an essential tool to ensure that both the customer and the shipper have both a cost and time-efficient shipping experience.